 Another thing to consider is whether a full bathroom, including a shower and bath, will fit into your ensuite.
 A bath will take a significant amount of floor space in comparison to a shower; however, if your ensuite or bathroom has a slanted roof with limited headspace, this is the perfect place to put your bath.
 While the shower takes up less floor space, you will need a full-height ceiling for it to fit comfortably.

-Project by DJ Moore Lofts: Velux Conversion in Biggleswade
+Project by DJ Moore Lofts: Rear Dormer Conversion, Berkhamsted

 Planning And Designing Your Loft Conversion Bathroom